Hanoi: Socialist Republic

-Geography

-Location, topography

-Hanoi is a landlocked municipality in the northern region of Vietnam, situated in Vietnam's Red River Delta, nearly 90 km from the coast.
-Hanoi contains three basic kinds of terrain, which are the delta area, the midland area and the mountainous zone.
-In general, the terrain becomes gradually lower from north to south and from west to east, with the average height ranging from 5 to 20 meters above sea level.
-Hills and mountainous zones are located in the northern and western parts of the city.
-The highest peak is at Ba Vì with 1281 m, located west of the city proper.

 Environment

-Hanoi frequently ranks among the most polluted cities, with several days each year when it is the most air-polluted city in the world, with fine dust levels reaching dangerous thresholds for human health.
+Hanoi sometimes ranks among the "most polluted cities", with days each year when it is the most air-polluted city in the world.
 According to the 2018 Global Air Quality Report, Hanoi's fine dust concentration was four times higher than the WHO's recommended limit (40.8 μg/m^{3} compared to the recommended 10 μg/m^{3}).
-A report by Vietnam's Ministry of Natural Resources and Environment stated that Hanoi is the most air-polluted city in the country, with a high proportion of days classified as having poor, bad, or hazardous air quality.
-In addition, the rivers flowing through Hanoi (Nhuệ River, Tô Lịch River, Kim Ngưu River, Lừ River, and Sét River) and many lakes are heavily polluted, as 78% of Hanoi's wastewater is discharged directly into rivers and lakes without treatment.
+A report by Vietnam's Ministry of Natural Resources and Environment stated that Hanoi is the most air-polluted city in the country.
+The rivers flowing through Hanoi (Nhuệ River, Tô Lịch River, Kim Ngưu River, Lừ River, and Sét River) and some lakes are polluted, as 78% of Hanoi's wastewater is discharged directly into rivers and lakes without treatment.
 Each of these rivers receives tens of thousands of cubic meters of wastewater daily.